-At the age of 27, Maxim is a one-year pro.
-A sensational prospect at 140 pounds, he was an amateur standout in Russia.
+At the age of 27, Maxim is a two-year pro.
+A sensational prospect at 140 pounds, he was an amateur standout in Russia before his debut.

-He is a stablemate of two-division world champion and rising young superstar Vasily Lomachenko, who was voted the Boxing Writers Association of America’s “2017 Fighter of the Year,” top light heavyweight contender Oleksandr Gvozdyk, and welterweight prospect Alexander Besputin – all are managed by Egis Klimas, the Boxing Writers Association of America’s “Manager of the Year” in 2016 and 2017, and promoted by Top Rank.
+He is a stablemate of rising young superstar and three-division world champion Vasiliy Lomachenko, who was voted the Boxing Writers Association of America’s “2017 Fighter of the Year,” top light heavyweight contender Oleksandr Gvozdyk, welterweight contender Egidijus Kavaliauskas, and welterweight prospect Alexander Besputin – all are managed by Egis Klimas, the Boxing Writers Association of America’s “Manager of the Year” in 2016 and 2017, and promoted by Top Rank.

 Maxim is trained by Marco Contreras at Klimas’ Boxing Laboratory gym in Oxnard, California.

 He stayed active with five fights in 2016, four in 2017, and has already fought two times in 2018.
 He has given impressive performances and made good progress.

 Maxim stepped up to 10-round status and took a significant step up in class in his last fight on June 9, 2018, in Las Vegas and won by 10th-round TKO against former WBA lightweight world champion Darleys Perez.